CyberGhost full review

 It’s also possible to whitelist websites that you don’t want using the VPN connection, such as your online bank or another service.
 App Protection is an interesting and useful idea: you can set up a list of apps which, when you launch them, automatically start the VPN and connect to a specified server.
 This means you can’t forget to run the VPN when you use a torrent app, for example.

 Another section is titled Connection Features.
 They include an ad blocker, a malicious website blocker, forced HTTPS for all sites and data compression.

-And running our usual DNS and IP leak tests, we saw nothing untoward: CyberGhost passed with no issues.
+In this round of testing we had no issues with the VPN disconnecting unexpectedly and, upon running our usual DNS and IP leak tests, we saw nothing untoward: CyberGhost passed with no issues.

 - 1-month account